Man Who Causes a Storm

 Man Who Causes a Storm (嵐を呼ぶ男, Arashi o Yobu Otoko), or A Storming Drummer, or The Stormy Man, is a 1957 color Japanese film directed by Umetsugu Inoue.
 The film is one of the most famous films for Yujiro Ishihara, who plays the main role of Kokubun Eiji, an unknown drummer.
+It has been remade twice; first in 1966, directed by Toshio Masuda and starring Tetsuya Watari, and again in 1983, directed by Inoue and starring Masahiko Kondō.